David Ezra Okonşar: Career

-The "Académie des Arts Contemporains" of Enghien, Belgium rewarded him in 1991, for his acoustic and electronic compositions the Gold and Bronze medals respectively.
+The "Académie des Arts Contemporains" of Enghien, Belgium honored Okonşar in 1991 for his acoustic and electronic compositions the Gold and Bronze medals respectively.

-Okonşar performed with the following orchestras: Utah Symphony, deFilharmonie (Royal Flemish Philharmonic), Poznan Philharmonic and Lublin Philharmonic.
-Some of the conductors he played with: Joseph Silverstein, Charles Dutoit, Sylvain Cambreling, Ingo Metzmacher, Christof Escher.
+Okonşar has performed with the following orchestras: Utah Symphony, deFilharmonie (Royal Flemish Philharmonic), Poznan Philharmonic and Lublin Philharmonic.
+Some of the conductors he played with include Joseph Silverstein, Charles Dutoit, Sylvain Cambreling, Ingo Metzmacher, and Christof Escher.

-In recital he appeared at London's Royal Opera House, the Salle Gaveau in Paris, in New York, San Francisco, Tokyo, Kyoto, Bruxelles, Anvers, Amsterdam (Concertgebouw), Rotterdam, Rome, Athens, Calgary, Salt Lake City, Ljubljana.
+In recital, Okonşar has appeared at London's Royal Opera House, the Salle Gaveau in Paris, in New York, San Francisco, Tokyo, Kyoto, Bruxelles, Anvers, Amsterdam (Concertgebouw), Rotterdam, Rome, Athens, Calgary, Salt Lake City, and Ljubljana.

-His noted concerts included the premiere in Turkey of the Concerto for piano by Schoenberg and his performances of the Concerto for piano by Lutoslawski in Poland.
+Okonşar's noted concerts included the premiere in Turkey of the Concerto for Piano by Schoenberg and his performances of the Concerto for Piano by Lutoslawski in Poland.

-He has been a guest judge at the National Piano Competition of Japan under the auspices of the P.T.N.A. (“Piano Teachers National Association”).
-His researches on music and technology were presented in a lecture at the Yamaha headquarters in Hamamatsu, Japan.
+Okonşar has served as a guest judge at the National Piano Competition of Japan under the auspices of the P.T.N.A. (“Piano Teachers National Association”).
+His research on music and technology was presented in a lecture at the Yamaha headquarters in Hamamatsu, Japan.
 Okonşar wrote and presented a documentary series on the National Television Broadcast of Turkey, the T.R.T.

 Okonşar is a published writer in several music related periodicals in Turkey.
-His articles published in Andante the most important Turkish periodical on classical music, were featuring imaginary interviews with "Mephisto" on the subject of the global decadence of the quality of classical music, in Turkey and in the world, a subject often worked on by Okonşar.
-His other published subjects are mainly about musical composition, analysis, music history.
-Okonşar publishes also in English and French.
+His articles in Andante, the most important Turkish periodical on classical music, feature imaginary interviews with "Mephisto" on the subject of the global decadence of the quality of classical music, a subject often worked on by Okonşar.
+His other published subjects are mainly about musical composition, analysis, and music history.
+Okonşar also publishes in English and French.

 Repertoire

-His repertoire encompasses a range from the early 17th century (Fitzwilliam Virginal Book) including among others Orlando Gibbons and Giles Farnaby and extends to late 20th century with the works by Karlheinz Stockhausen and Witold Lutosławski.
-Notable works in this repertoire are: J.S.
-Bach The Art of Fugue performed on organ (or piano) and harpsichord; the Goldberg Variations; The Well-Tempered Clavier.
+Okonşar's repertoire encompasses a range from the early 17th century (Fitzwilliam Virginal Book), including among others, Orlando Gibbons and Giles Farnaby, and extends to late 20th century works by Karlheinz Stockhausen and Witold Lutosławski.
+Notable works in his repertoire include J.S.
+Bach's The Art of Fugue performed on organ (or piano) and harpsichord, the Goldberg Variations, and The Well-Tempered Clavier.

-Okonşar has performed recitals featuring the complete piano works by Arnold Schoenberg, Alban Berg and Anton Webern.
-Despite he refuses all sort of "musical specialization", his repertoire is heavily on the modern side with Igor Stravinsky's Three Movements from Petrouchka, the Sequenza IV for piano by Luciano Berio, and the Klavierstücke by Karlheinz Stockhausen.
+Okonşar has performed recitals featuring the complete piano works of Arnold Schoenberg, Alban Berg, and Anton Webern.
+Despite rejecting "musical specialization", his repertoire is heavily modern, including Igor Stravinsky's Three Movements from Petrouchka, the Sequenza IV for piano by Luciano Berio, and the Klavierstücke by Karlheinz Stockhausen.